pep-un/Oxomium/README.md

 # Oxomium Project

-Oxomium is an opensource projet build to help company to manage the cybersecurity compliance of organisations.
+Oxomium is an opensource project build to help company to manage the cybersecurity compliance of organisations.

-It provide help to CISO or other security people to follow conformity to a Policy.
+It provides help to CISO or other security people to follow conformity to a Policy.

 More information on [Oxomium Website](https://www.oxomium.org).

-An online demonstration in avayable with user `demo` and password `6NLYm6F4PBBQBjc`:  [Oxomium Demo](https://demo.oxomium.org)
+An online demonstration in available with user `demo` and password `6NLYm6F4PBBQBjc`:  [Oxomium Demo](https://demo.oxomium.org)

-A wiki page detail the process of [instalation](https://github.com/pep-un/Oxomium/wiki/Instalation).
+A wiki page detail the process of [installation](https://github.com/pep-un/Oxomium/wiki/Instalation).